Exponential Smoothing: A Guide to Getting Started

 1. Simple Exponential Smoothing

-Simple exponential smoothing (SES), also known as single exponential smoothing, is the simplest form of exponential smoothing.
+Simple exponential smoothing (SES), also known as single exponential smoothing, is its simplest form.
 It assumes that the time series has no trend or seasonality.

 The forecast for the next period is based on the weighted average of the previous observation and the forecast for the current period.